aeciopires/helm-watchdog-pod-delete/charts/helm-watchdog-pod-delete/README.md

 The **Helm Watchdog Pod Restart** is a lightweight monitoring solution that:

 - Periodically monitors all Pods in specified namespaces.
-- Detects Pods that are in a CrashLoopBackOff or Error state.
+- Detects Pods that are in a CrashLoopBackOff or Error state (for example).
 - Automatically deletes these Pods, triggering a fresh restart.
 - Supports monitoring all namespaces or a specific list of namespaces.
 - Allows excluding certain namespaces (e.g., kube-system, monitoring).